wordofwarning/wordofwarning.org/current/2025-haphazard/programme/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Haphazard 2024"
+artist: "Haphazard 2025" # the name of the artist or company
-show: "Programme Notes"
+show: "Programme Notes" # the name of the show
 artist_size: 1
 show_size: 4
+header_image:
-season: "Haphazard 27|7|2024, Programme Notes"
+season: "Haphazard 2|8|2025, Programme"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values